cydea/risk-universe/asset/_index.md

 +++
 title = "Asset"
 chapter = true
-weight = 40
+weight = 60
 pre = ""
 +++

 # Asset

 Assets are the 'crown jewels' that an organisation wishes to protect from harm.
-They many be the target for, or collateral damage of, a [threat](/threat).
-Assets have value to their organisation and [outcomes](/outcome) lead to [losses](/loss).
+They many be the target for, or collateral damage of, a [source](/source/).
+Assets have value to their organisation from which they can suffer [consequences](/consequence/).

 It is important that an organisation regularly ask itself _what are we defending?_